Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Ended on first runner
-    [ ] - Rounds end too abruptly, need to tell the player why they failed [ ] - Possibly exit the game from the lose screen
+    [ ] - Rounds end too abruptly, need to tell the player why they failed [ ] - Possibly exit the game from the lose screen [ ] - Change time to a shift-based time, such as 8 hours over a day

   Gameplay:
     [ ] - Reduce lead time for missiles